pomerium/documentation/content/docs/get-started/fundamentals/core/jwt-verification.md

 ![JWT signature verification](./img/jwt-verification/04-jwt-signature-verified.png)

 Great!
-With these steps, you can manually verify the JWT’s signature and that the request was handled by Pomerium.
+With these steps, you can manually verify the JWT's signature and that the request was handled by Pomerium.

 :::note

 Pomerium offers [**front- and back-end SDKs**](/docs/manage/verify-jwt) with built-in JWT libraries.

-You can use these libraries in your own applications to work easily with Pomerium’s JWT flow, or implement your own solution.
+You can use these libraries in your own applications to work easily with Pomerium's JWT flow, or implement your own solution.

 :::